 Tea drinkers in the U.S. today are more plentiful and sophisticated.
 Especially when compared to the days of simply dunking the generic supermarket tea bag in hot water for a less than stellar cup of tea.
 As the choices for better quality tea become available, consumers are rushing in for more.
 They want the full tea experience.

-When I first read the title of this book, Cancer Hates Tea, I was taken back because of it’s unconventional approach to tea.
+When I first read the title of this book, Cancer Hates Tea; I was taken aback because of its unconventional approach to tea.
 Most people don’t write about tea solely as it relates to cancer.
 But, it did get my attention.

-The book is a compilation of everything she learned about the health benefits of tea during her intense journey to prevent her cancer from returning.
-She tells us she is now ten years cancer free.
+The book is a compilation of everything Uspenski learned about the health benefits of tea during her intense journey to prevent her cancer from returning.
+She tells us she is now ten years cancer-free.

 - Part One discusses the chemical properties of cancer and tea at the cellular level.
 Uspenski defines how the two interact with one another and details the important role of the immune system in preventing cancer from overwhelming the body.